The invitation from the London Review of Books to review Ben Goldacre’s Bad Pharma™ reads:

 Ben locates missing data as the key problem and access to the data as the solution.
 This is a hot issue in Europe with the British Medical Journal leading a campaign for access to clinical trial data.

 Is Andrew feeling nervous?
 Probably not.
 Companies have been managing this scenario for years.
-When recent calls for access to trial data emerged (access to trial), GSK immediately offered access to their data once the right academic board and governance is in place.
+When recent calls for access to trial data emerged (GlaxoSmithKline and Access to Data), GSK immediately offered access to their data once the right academic board and governance is in place.
 With control of the analytic approach to the data, GSK can achieve both the result they want from “independent” analysis and the kudos of transparency all in one go.

 Andrew has patient groups lined up – not paid for by companies as Bad Pharma would have you believe – to recast the argument in terms of academic dilettantes versus patient rights to privacy and confidentiality.
 For most casual readers there can only be one winner to this argument.
 Andrew has politicians on board with the need to manage the communication of risk in the public domain – and in a supreme irony on this issue the primers for politicians cite Ben’s Bad Science as their number one text.

 It’s like pitting a major league outfit against a set of minnows.
 If the minnows win they are likely to make a bad situation worse.
 Good intentions aren’t enough.
 Unless the good guys understand the system they are up against they can make things a lot worse – just ask Lou Lasagna.
 Access to trial data on GSK’s terms will make the days of Bad Pharma look halcyon.
 The good guys don’t think there could be any adverse effects to good clinical trials.
 If the outcomes aren’t right, like a religious belief it will always be because the trials weren’t good enough, not because there are so many things for which trials aren’t the answer.

 “If the outcomes aren’t right, it will always be because the trials weren’t good enough, not because there are so many things for which trials aren’t the answer.”